-- (1) The Governing Committee: - (a) may convene a general meeting; - (b) must convene a general meeting within 50 days if two branches, by proposals made within 30 days, call for one; - (c) must convene an annual general meeting in accordance with the Associations Incorporation Reform Act 2012; - (d) must decide the way that notice of general meetings and proposed special resolutions must be given; - (e) must report on its work and the affairs of the Union and answer members' questions; - (f) must give each member at least 21 days written notice of a general meeting, and must be given in accordance with the Associations Incorporation Reform Act 2012 - (g) must make the procedure for general meetings; - (h) must keep minutes of each general meeting; and - (i) make those minutes, the documents listed in Part 7, clause 35, and any other written reports presented to the meeting available to members. - (2) At least 21 days before an annual general meeting, the Governing Committee must give each member: - (a) the audited financial statements and the report of the audit of those statements; - (b) an annual report on its work and the affairs of the Union; and - (c) written notice of any proposed special resolution it has received from a member. - (3) Each member is entitled to attend, speak and vote at each general meeting. - (4) The quorum for a general meeting is 20 members. - (5) The only resolutions that a general meeting may make are special resolutions or ceremonial resolutions. - (6) A proposed special resolution is passed if at least: - (a) 20 members vote; and - (b) 75% of the members voting at the meeting vote in favour.
+- (1) The Governing Committee: - (a) may convene a General Meeting; - (b) must convene a general meeting within 50 days if two branches, by proposals made within 30 days, call for one; - (c) must convene a general meeting within 50 days, if a petition signed by 10% of all voting members is delivered to the Governing Committee; - (d) must convene an Annual General Meeting in accordance with the Associations Incorporation Reform Act 2012; - (e) must decide the way that notice of General Meetings and proposed special resolutions must be given; - (f) must report on its work and the affairs of the Union and answer members' questions; - (g) must give each member at least 21 days written notice of a general meeting, and must be given in accordance with the Associations Incorporation Reform Act 2012 - (h) must make the procedure for General Meetings; - (i) must keep minutes of each General Meeting; and - (j) make those minutes, the documents listed in Part 7, clause 36, and any other written reports presented to the meeting available to members. - (2) At least 21 days before an annual general meeting, the Governing Committee must give each member: - (a) the audited financial statements and the report of the audit of those statements; - (b) an annual report on its work and the affairs of the Union; and - (c) written notice of any proposed special resolution it has received from a member. - (3) Each member is entitled to attend, speak and vote at each general meeting. - (4) The quorum for a general meeting is 20 members. - (5) A proposed special resolution is passed if at least: - (a) 20 members vote; and - (b) 75% of the members voting at the meeting vote in favour.